cedardevs/onestop/readme.md

     - Should *not* be shared between nodes
     - Volume grows linearly with the number of inventoried entities
 - Network Connectivity:
-    - Inititates requests to Zookeeper and other Kafka nodes
+    - Initiates requests to Zookeeper and other Kafka nodes
     - Receives requests from other Kafka nodes, PSI Registry, PSI Stream Manager, and any other downstream data consumers

 For **much** more information, see the [Confluent deployment guide](https://docs.confluent.io/current/kafka/deployment.html).